Exercises for Over 50 and Out of Shape – Introduction

 This technique is known as greasing the groove, letting your body and muscles adjust to exercise without exerting a maximum effort.

 It was introduced to the fitness world by Pavel Tsatsouline, the father of the Kettlebell in America.

 As you get stronger, add one more pushup.

 You will increase in strength if you stick with the program.

 Even if you do 20 pushups, a 5-minute rest, and another 20 pushups, that will take you all of 10 minutes.

-Step 8.
-Quadruped Opposite Arm/Leg Raise aka Bird Dog
+#8.
+Quadruped Opposite Arm/Leg Raise, aka Bird Dog

-The quadruped opposite arm/leg raise is also known as the bird dog exercise, as well as the Parsva Balasana pose in Yoga.
+The quadruped opposite arm/leg raise is also known as the bird dog exercise and the Parsva Balasana pose in Yoga.

-The bird dog is a low impact, simple and great way to:
+The bird dog is a simple, low-impact and great way to:

-- Better coordination between the right and left side of your body, try it, you’ll see!
+- Better coordination between your body’s right and left sides; try it, and you’ll see!